pachyderm/docs/content/2.3.x/deploy-manage/deploy/connect-to-cluster.md

 This section describes the various options available for you to connect to your Pachyderm cluster.

-!!!
-Attention
+{{% notice warning %}}
 We are now shipping Pachyderm with an **optional embedded proxy** allowing your cluster to expose one single port externally.
 This deployment setup is optional.

 If you choose to deploy Pachyderm with a Proxy, check out our new recommended architecture and [deployment instructions](../deploy-w-proxy/) as they alter the way you connect to a cluster.
+{{%/notice %}}

 ## Connect to a Local Cluster